David-Sweeney/StellarMortis/README.md

 ### Masses

 To specify the masses of the remnants the `Mass` class is used.
 This class is instantiated with a dictionary containing the masses of the remnants.
 The keys of the dictionary are the species of dead star and the values are the mass of the remnant.
-The masses can be specified as a single value in solar masses or a function which takes the mass of the progenitor star ($m_p$) as an argument and returns the mass of the remnant in solar masses.
+The masses can be specified as a single value in solar masses or a function which takes the initial mass of the progenitor star ($m_p$) as an argument and returns the mass of the remnant in solar masses.

 To add these masses to the population, the `Mass` object is passed to the `.add_masses()` method of the `Underworld` object.